 A difficult hike that takes you up the Deschutes River to great views and spring wildflower opportunities.

 This is a short stroll through an area rich in pioneer history, just west of Bonneville Dam.

 Gibbons Creek at Steigerwald National Wildlife Refuge

-A great birding and wildlife viewing area close to Vancouver and Portland, accessible for an easy walk through a unique eco-system.NOTE: The northern (eastern) segment of the Gibbons Creek Wildlife Art Trail is closed from October 1 through April 30 to protect wintering waterfowl.
+A great birding and wildlife viewing area close to Vancouver and Portland.
+An easy walk through a unique ecosystem.NOTE: The northern (eastern) segment of the Gibbons Creek Wildlife Art Trail is closed from October 1 through April 30 to protect wintering waterfowl.
 The southern (western) segment is open year-round.